What makes Bear Valley the best-kept secret in the Sierra?

 And with a population of 150, we’re talking small.
 And in this tiny berg sits a fully-functional ski and snowboard resort offering 1,900 vertical feet over 1680 acres with access to shuttle-served side country surrounding the Village.

 Our small community works and plays with full commitment to Pure Mountain Fun —PMF in short.
 We’re pure in our desire to share this special place with folks who appreciate slowing down and leaving the stress behind.
 We welcome families of every kind who seek a connection with nature and appreciate the warmth of a small-town community.
-Of course, our population grows in winter, when snow sports operations are in full gear.
+Of course, our population grows in winter, when snow sports operations are in full swing.